DrPumpkin/Olga/README.md

 Repository is private for now.
 Code is available upon request.  <br />

 <b> Where can I use this? </b><br />
-Olga 0.0 was written by Stu and has been de-commissioned.
-It cannot be used.
-Ever again.

 Olga 1.0 was written by Christopher Dean, including a full re-write.
 It is now the default PGN viewer for Chessgames.com.

 [Olga](http://www.chessgames.com/perl/chessgame?gid=1890872)<br />
 [Olga Help Page](http://www.chessgames.com/olgahelp.html)<br />

-Olga 2.0 is being written by Stu, Chris and Daniel Freeman.

 <b>Upcoming Features</b><br />